 Exercise normal safety precautions.
 Ensure that your personal belongings, passports and other travel documents are secure at all times.

-Dial 140 for roadside assistance.
+Dial 112 for emergency assistance and 140 for roadside assistance.

 It is the sole prerogative of each country or region to determine who is allowed to enter.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
 The following information on entry and exit requirements has been obtained from the Swiss authorities.
 However, these requirements are subject to change at any time.
 It is your responsibility to check with the Embassy of Switzerland or one of its consulates for up-to-date information.